 Application of these vesicles as carriers of functional content such as circulating nucleic acids, lipids, and proteins can be attributed to market growth.
 In addition, exosomes play an important role in immunosurveillance and tumor pathogenesis.
 Increasing research programs focusing on determining the role of exosomes in hepatocellular carcinoma (HCC) is estimated to drive the market.

-Moreover, increase in funding for R&D in this field is poised to positively influence industrial growth.
+Moreover, an increase in funding for R&D in this field is poised to positively influence industrial growth.
 Rise in funding capacity by public and private institutions is indicative of the importance of exRNA molecules across the community engaged in translational research pertaining to diagnostics and therapeutic product development.

 To request a sample copy or view summary of this report, click the link below: